Table of Contents

 Let’s Chat!

-What Are Global-Level Insurance Requirements (AKA Annual Insurance Requirements?)
+What Are Blanket Insurance Requirements (AKA Annual Insurance Requirements?)

-Implementing global-level insurance requirements can have a positive impact on multiple aspects of the insurance compliance process.
+Implementing them can have a positive impact on multiple aspects of the insurance compliance process.
 Here’s a quick breakdown of how using them could help improve different processes at your organization.

 Reduce Admin Time Spent Collecting and Reviewing COIs